KirHash/Learning-BlockChain/01_basics/01_Blockchain_intro.md

 d.
 Decentralization

 ## DAO
-Decentralized autonomous organizations are a group completely decentralized by a set of instructions or smart contracts on chain
+Decentralized autonomous organizations are a group completely decentralized by a set of instructions or smart contracts on chain.
+All the activities on DAO are transparent and fully public.
+Voting is required and no trusted intermediary is required to count th votes

 ## Terminologies
 1. Transaction Hash: It is an unique identifier for the blockchain that identifies an exact transaction